 Skip to main content

-Paste a JSON example — get a JSON Schema definition with inferred types, required fields, nested object schemas, array item types, and detected string formats (email, uuid, date-time, uri, ipv4).
-Ready for Ajv, jsonschema, OpenAPI components, and form generators.
-100% client-side.
+Paste a JSON example and get a JSON Schema with inferred types, a requiredarray, nested object schemas, array item types, and detected string formats (email, uuid, date-time, uri, ipv4, ipv6).
+Output Draft 2020-12, 2019-09, or Draft-07 for Ajv, jsonschema, OpenAPI components, and form generators.
+Free and 100% client-side.

 Samples: